Close Menu

 Helps to Fight Constipation

 Citrus fruits contain soluble fiber that is good for digestion and bowel movement.
-According to a USDA report, one orange or grapefruit contains 4gm of fiber which is 14% of our daily fiber requirements (7).
+According to a USDA report, one orange or grapefruit contains 2.8 g of fiber, significantly contributing to our daily fiber requirements (7).
 Childhood obesity is a big problem nowadays with the popularity of junk food and deep-fried snacks among children.
 Fiber-rich citrus fruits as a snack will keep your toddler full for a long time and help them stay at a healthy weight.

 Good For Skin And Nails